iraclrz/Cashier-Register-Application/README.md

 # Cashier-Register-Application
- (Cash  Register Application) Use  the  numeric  keypad to  build  a Cash  Register application.
- In  addition  to  numbers,  the  cash  registershould  include  a  decimal  point Button.
- Apart  from  this numeric operation, there shouldbe Enter, Delete, Clear and Total Buttons.
- Sales tax should be calculated on  the  amount  purchased.
- Compute  sales  tax.
-Add  the  tax  amount  to  the  subtotal  tocalculate  the  total.
- Display the tax and total for the user.
-Use the following sales-tax percentages,which are based on the amount of money spent:
- Amounts under $100 = 5% (.05) sales tax
- Amounts between $100 and $499 = 7.5% (.075) sales tax
- Amounts above $499 = 10% (.10) sales tax
+The Cash Register Application features a numeric keypad interface that includes a decimal point for precise input of values.
+Alongside, essential transaction controls such as Enter, Delete, and Clear Buttons facilitate accurate entries and adjustments, ensuring a seamless user experience.
+One of its standout features is the automatic sales tax calculation, which dynamically applies tiered tax rates based on the purchase amount, offering transparency and accuracy in financial transactions.
+Furthermore, the application computes the subtotal, sales tax, and total amount due, providing users with a comprehensive overview of their transactions.
+Developed in C#, the application benefits from the language's robust features and libraries, ensuring reliability and scalability.